There’s nowhere else in the world quite like outback Queensland

 It’s a land of big skies, big adventures and big hearts.
 We’re ready to give you a big welcome!

 Longreach is the one of the largest towns in outback Queensland.
 It’s the home of Outback Pioneers experiences and also the Australian Stockman’s Hall of Fame and Qantas Founders Museum.
 In this bustling town, heritage meets outback lifestyle.
 Today’s station owners and station-hands come in from remote stations to shop, and well-worn Akubra hats help you tell the locals from the visitors!
 There’s plenty of accommodation, cafes and shops as well as local attractions and events.
 Harry Redford (Captain Starlight) is a local legend and Qantas had its home here from 1921.

 The whole region has associations with Banjo Paterson (who wrote Australia’s unofficial national anthem ‘Waltzing Matilda’) but nowhere more so than Winton, where the song was first performed at the North Gregory Hotel.
 The new Waltzing Matilda Centre is a landmark attraction that celebrates the song.
 Over recent years, Winton has also made a name for itself as the home of dinosaurs with the Australian Age of Dinosaurs museum and the town also hosts the popular Vision Splendid Outback Film Festival.
-Winton is approximately 180 kilometres from Longreach and can be reached on the Outback Pioneers Winton Discovery Experience or in your own vehicle.
+Winton is approximately 180 kilometres from Longreach and can be reached on the Outback Pioneers Winton Discovery Day Tour or in your own vehicle.

 Only 27 kilometres down the road from Longreach, the small community of Ilfracombe is famous for its ‘Machinery Mile’ – this huge display shows the evolution of pastoral machinery in outback Queensland.
 The 100 year-old Wellshot Hotel is an outback favourite and historic Langenbaker House was erected on site in 1899 having been transported to the Ilfracombe by horse and wagon.